 Boulders Beach, south of Cape Town, is an amazing spot to watch and photograph African Penguins at close quarters.
 Sometimes referred to as Jackass Penguins because of their donkey-like braying, African Penguins only live along the Atlantic coast of South Africa and Namibia.
 They are considered an endangered species, with the current population estimated to be only 10% of what it was in 1900.

 While most penguin colonies are on offshore islands, Boulders is on the mainland.
 Even more remarkable, it’s right next-door to a residential suburb.
-Even though things are looking grim for the penguin population as a whole, the colony here has been better off since stricter fishing controls were imposed in adjoining False Bay, leaving more of the small fish and sea critters that penguins feed on.
+Even though things are looking grim for the penguin population as a whole, this colony has been better off since stricter fishing controls were imposed in adjoining False Bay, leaving more of the small fish and sea critters that penguins feed on.
 In recent years, the Boulders colony has numbered between 2,000 and 3,000.

 Despite having human neighbours, the birds are in a protected area that is part of Table Mountain National Park.
 Visitor traffic is controlled so as not to disturb the nesting sites, with raised boardwalks and viewing platforms in the nesting areas.
 Even with the controlled access, it’s easy to get remarkably close.
 Often the birds are immediately beside the boardwalk.